 What hurricane scenarios would be covered?

-If the bride, groom, or their immediate family is unable to make it to the wedding due to travel impediments caused by the hurricane, such as flight cancellations, coverage for cancellation or postponement is applicable.
+If the couple or their immediate family is unable to make it to the wedding due to travel impediments caused by the hurricane, such as flight cancellations, coverage for cancellation or postponement is applicable.

-Lastly, our policies can protect money lost if the hurricane strikes well before your wedding date but causes you financial loss.
+Our policies can also protect money lost if the hurricane strikes well before your wedding date but causes you financial loss.
 An example of this would be the extreme flooding Texas experienced after Hurricane Harvey.
 This flooding damaged homes and businesses alike, and bridal dress shops and alteration stores were left with damaged dresses when the flooding subsided.